Rasmus Wikström: AFC Eskilstuna (loan)

 In March 2021, Wikström signed a one-season loan deal with AFC Eskilstuna competing in Superettan.
 He made his debut as a starter for the club on 12 April in a 0–0 draw against Västerås SK.
 He finished his tenure with the club with 11 appearances.

 Brøndby

 On 29 July 2021, Wikström signed a four-year contract with defending Danish Superliga champions Brøndby, for an undisclosed fee.
 In September 2021, he suffered a shoulder injury, sidelining him for the rest of the year.

-On 16 June 2022 it was confirmed, that Wikström would spend the upcoming 2022-23 season on loan at newly relegated Danish 1st Division club SønderjyskE, to gain some experience.
+On 16 June 2022, it was confirmed that Wikström would spend the upcoming 2022–23 season on loan at newly relegated Danish 1st Division club SønderjyskE, to gain experience.
+He made 33 appearances for the club, scoring three goals.
+He returned to Brøndby at the end of his loan spell.
+However, he was deemed a surplus in the club's defence after pre-season.

+Mjällby AIF

+On 21 August 2023, Allsvenskan club Mjällby AIF announced they had reached a deal to sign Wikström on a contract until 2026.
+He made his debut for the club on 27 August, replacing Noah Eile in the 70th minute of a 3–0 home loss to Hammarby.
+On 18 September, he made his first start for Mjällby in a 2–0 away victory against IFK Norrköping.

+IF Elfsborg

+On 23 December 2024, it was announced that Wikström had signed for IF Elfsborg on a 5 year contract and would wear the number 6.